 Conditions Reference

-Active Directory Computers
+Active Directory - Computers

 If [Not] ComputerEnabled <ComputerName> Then

-Tests if specified Active Directory computer account is enabled.
+Tests if the specified Active Directory computer account is enabled.
 If no computername is specified, executing computer is assumed.
 Domain is by default the domain of the logged on user, to specify another domain, use <Domain>\<ComputerName>.

 Example: If ComputerEnabled Acme0334 Then